Lionix73/All_In_Studios_Taller7/README.md

 - Santiago Pamplona

 ## Overview:
-[Insert Game Name Here] is a fast-paced, competitive 1v1 game built in Unity 3D.
-Designed for local area network (LAN) connection, this game emphasizes intense duels, strategy, and skill.
-With vibrant 3D visuals and immersive mechanics, players face off in arenas where creativity and precision are key to victory.
+In Eggdivers, players take control of Nyx and Umbra, two warriors who must defy the Manapati organization—an elite faction within Arcania that refuses to let the Golden Prophecy unfold.
+Determined to prevent their brother’s birth at all costs, Manapati wields both mystical arts and advanced technology to stop them.

+Face relentless waves of enemies, each more challenging than the last, including special foes that force you to adapt your strategy.
+Choose from a roster of characters, each with a unique ability, and progressively upgrade your arsenal to enhance your combat prowess.
+Play solo or team up in online cooperative mode, hosting your own server to fight side by side and overcome deadly challenges.

+Built in Unity 3D as a university project, Eggdivers delivers fast-paced action, strategic combat, and an ever-escalating battle for survival.
+Will you be able to defy fate and protect the future?

 ## Key Features:
-1v1 Multiplayer: Seamless LAN connection for direct and engaging matches.
+Co-op Multiplayer: Seamless Host connection for direct and engaging matches.
 Dynamic Gameplay: Unique mechanics and abilities that keep every duel fresh and competitive.
-Custom Arenas: Diverse and detailed 3D environments tailored for strategic encounters.
+Custom Arenas: Diverse and detailed 3D environments tailored for different playstyles.
 Player-Centric Design: Designed to cater to both casual and competitive players.

 ## About All In Studios: